 Molecular Biology and Biochemistry: From DNA to Enzymes

 Molecular biology and biochemistry are two closely related fields where the properties of key biological molecules, such as proteins and DNA, and how they interact with each other in living organisms are studied.
-Research in these areas have become so successful at explaining living processes that they are used in almost all areas of the life sciences from medicine to the study of plants.
+Research in these areas has become so successful at explaining living processes that it is used in almost all areas of the life sciences from medicine to the study of plants.
 Researchers play an integral role in the discovery of drugs that help prevent and cure diseases.
 Biochemists and molecular biologists also work in forensic crime labs, agriculture, biotechnology, hospitals, scientific law, and education.

 In addition to the laboratory work, students will learn basic biology and biochemical concepts, read primary literature, and learn about the modern day applications of molecular biology and biochemical experiments to research and disease.
 Course work includes laboratory reports, as well as a research paper and a group presentation on an advanced biochemistry technique.

 Completion of a high school biology course is required.

 *Please note: This course has a supplemental fee of $150